danvsn5/Loan-Sharks/README.md

 ## Notes From Contributors

-- To run application, type `./mvnw javafx:run`
+- To run application, type `./mvnw javafx:run` into terminal after cloning
 - Login on main page is Moana and Password

 ## Initial Repository Code